mvdwetering/huesyncbox/README.md

 - Enabling light sync will also power on the box
 - Setting sync mode will also power on the box and start light sync on the selected mode
-- When you want to change multiple entities the order is important.
+- When changing multiple entities the order is important.
 For example, Intensity applies to the current selected mode.
 So if you want to change both the `intensity` and `mode` you _first_ have to change the mode and then set the intensity.
 Otherwise, the intensity is applied to the "old" mode.
-If you want to avoid ordering issues use the [`set_sync_state` action](#set-sync-state) which will take care of the ordering and is more efficient than sending everything separately.
+To avoid ordering issues use the [`set_sync_state` action](#set-sync-state) which will take care of the ordering and is more efficient than sending everything separately.

 ## Data updates